taburetkin/yaff-routing/README.md

   (req, res, next) => {
     console.log('this is first middleware');

-    //if you need to proceed to the next handler
+    //if you need to proceed to the next middleware
     //you should call next()
     next();
   },